AlbertoRSN/Concurrent-Programming/README.md

 # Concurrent Programming Examples

-* LINQ Average - First example of LINQ to calculate the average of different countries student's marks.
+* LINQAverage.cs - First example of LINQ to calculate the average of different countries student's marks.

 * Perfect Numbers (2 Versions) - Program to calculate perfect numbers
-	*  Perfect Numbers Parallel - with parallel for
+	*  PerfectNumbersParallel.cs - with parallel for
-	*  Perfect Numbers Threads - With different threads
+	*  PerfectNumbersThreads.cs - With different threads

+* CreatingThreads.cs - Creating diffent threads

+* ThreadsJoin.cs - Program to create different threads using Join